- Cancer Information

 Medicines and the PBS

-Many drugs – especially chemotherapy, targeted therapy and immunotherapy drugs – are expensive.
-The Australian Government’s Pharmaceutical Benefits Scheme (PBS) subsidises the cost of many prescription medicines for people with a current Medicare card.
+Many drugs used to treat cancer are expensive.
+The Pharmaceutical Benefits Scheme (PBS) covers all or part of the cost of many prescription medicines for people with a current Medicare card.

 Learn more about: